PolycraftWorld/polycraft-world/README.md

 ## Setting up the Forge Environment
 FORGE IS INCLUDED IN THIS REPO.
 DOWNLOADING IS UNNEEDED.
 SKIP TO THE COMMAND BELOW.

-The files for Minecraft Forge 1.8.9 can be found [here](http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.8.9.html).
+<s>The files for Minecraft Forge 1.8.9 can be found [here](http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.8.9.html).
 Download the "Src" of the first (latest) version: 11.15.1.2318.<br>
 Select a folder that you will have your Polycraft development environment in.
-We will call this directory A. Place the contents of the zip directly inside directory A.
+We will call this directory A. Place the contents of the zip directly inside directory A. </s>

 Open a command prompt and navigate to directory A and run the following...